lucasfernandoprojects/training-ai-to-learn-chinese/README.md

 **Main Menu Options**

-+ **Inference**
-  Activates photo mode.
++ **Inference**: Activates photo mode.
 The AI system waits for a photo input via serial (triggered by the button).
 It then processes the image and sends back the recognized character name, which is shown on the screen.

-+ **Learn**
-  Opens a scrollable list of Mandarin characters stored locally in the code.
++ **Learn**: Opens a scrollable list of Mandarin characters stored locally in the code.
 Selecting one will show its Hanzi, Pinyin, and meaning (the full bitmap).
 Perfect for self-study or offline revision.

-+ **About**
-  Displays author credits and project version info.
++ **About**: Displays author credits and project version info.

 To make this work, I wrote a second Python script to handle serial communication and inference logic.
 And as you can see below, it worked pretty well.